kochallibrhm/rabbitmq/README.md

 # rabbitmq
-Some simple codes to understanding rabbitmq
+Some simple codes to understanding how RabbitMQ works